redpandaathome/TIL/notes/20220214-new-server-mms-api.md

 ## step3.
 - adding .env for prod server and run node<br>

 Q. Connection from mysql workbench via ssh was successful.
-But what about as a RDS using a connection string?
+But what about as a RDS using a connection string?<br>

+A. After giving correct privileges to mysql user, I could connect without ssh connection on work bench.

+Q. What about connecting on that information?
+Should test with local server first. 🤔 [ ]

+- Setting nginx config with jenkins going on.